 Themes or plugins render your website vulnerable to codes, creating a potential loophole for hackers to target.
 Further, themes and plugins cause extra loading time for the website.

-You may disable the plugin for the time being and reactivate it later, if you need to.
+You may disable the plugin for now and reactivate it later if necessary.
 However, deleting it is always a smarter thing to do.

 6. Optimize Your Database

-WordPress can store your content in a database; the larger it grows, the greater the lag time for the server to retrieve relevant information.
+WordPress can store your content in a database; the larger it grows, the longer the server’s lag time to retrieve relevant information.
 There are website builders that allow you to build quality websites using templates (DIY).